Fantom-foundation/fantom-api-graphql/README.md

 High performance API server for Fantom powered blockchain network.

+## Releases
+Please check the [release tags](https://github.com/Fantom-foundation/fantom-api-graphql/tags) to get more details and to download previous releases.

+#### Version 0.2.0, pending
+This version connects with the Lachesis v.0.7.0-rc1.
+The SFC contract ABI bundled with the API is version 2.0.2-rc1.

+The release brings new fluid delegations and rewards system.
+Each address is be able to delegate to multiple stakers.
+Delegation can be locked to certain time, at least 14 days and up to 1 year, to get higher rewards.
+Please check our website [Fantom.Foundation](https://fantom.foundation) and the [Special Fee Contract repository](https://github.com/Fantom-foundation/fantom-sfc) for more details.

+#### Version 0.1.0, released on 8/2020
+This is the version you want to be able to connect with Lachesis v.0.6.0-rc2.
+The SFC contract ABI bundled with this API release is the version 1.1.0-rc1.
+The release uses Lachesis API v0.6.0 which recognizes single delegation per address and no delegation locking.

 ## Building the source

 Building `apiserver` requires a Go (version 1.13 or later).
 You can install